 Where Is Ice Age Meals From Shark Tank Today?

-Despite the success he'd already seen on his own, Massie knew he wanted to expand.
-In order to obtain more funding to further the development of his company, Massie approached the investors of "Shark Tank" for some help.
+A couple of years after starting the business, Massie knew that he wanted to expand.
+To obtain more funding and further develop the paleo frozen meal company, Massie approached the investors of "Shark Tank" for some help, hoping to become one of the show's biggest food wins.

 The Sharks were unimpressed with his presentation

-Massie also presented the company as "a billion-dollar business," insisting that he modeled his own company after Amy's Organics — which specializes in frozen vegetarian ready-to-eat foods (via ABC on YouTube).
-Though Massie stated that he hoped to expand his paleo business into grocery stores, he had not yet achieved that goal.
-However, when pressed for more details regarding his company's value, Massie hesitated and struggled to find the exact words necessary to convince the Sharks.
+Though Massie stated that he hoped to expand his paleo business into grocery stores (just like Amy's), he had not yet achieved that goal.
+However, when pressed for more details regarding his company's value, Massie struggled to find the exact words necessary to convince the sharks.

 None of the Sharks were willing to take the risk, and ultimately, Massie walked away without an investment.
-Despite the lack of interest from the investors, Massie wasn't ready to give up on his business, and he continued making and selling his products after the show.
+Despite the lack of interest from the investors, Massie wasn't ready to give up on his business, so he continued making and selling his products after the show, determined not to become one of the "Shark Tank" food fails.

 Massie pursued his business on his own